SovnSkyrim/QWEST/README.md

 Cap your framerate, either with BethINI, SSE Display Tweaks, or ENB.

-## My Legacy of the Dragonborn (LOTD) Quests are not starting up even though I have the number of Relics the Wiki says I need!!
+## My Legacy of the Dragonborn (LOTD) Quests are not starting up even though I have the number of Relics the Wiki says I need.
-Due to having 4000 displays possible, we use [Quest and Reward Delay for LOTD](https://www.nexusmods.com/skyrimspecialedition/mods/44923).
-Use their new chart to know which number of relic you need to start the quests.
+The mod [Quest and Reward Delay for LOTD](https://www.nexusmods.com/skyrimspecialedition/mods/44923) changes the requirements for the quests.
+Please use their new chart to see the requirements for starting the quests

-## The game is too dark!
-Brightness isn't right!
-I wanna modify the ENB shadow strength/brightness/lights settings!
+## The game is a bit too dark/I want to change some ENB settings.

-The game is darker BY DESIGN, it is NORMAL that it's not as bright as the vanilla game!

-For all users:
-- Calibrate your monitor with deep range (google it, not hard, doesn't come natively on monitors though)
-- Use [Quick Light](https://www.nexusmods.com/skyrimspecialedition/mods/12633) (you can also make it brighter in its MCM)

-For ENB Users:
+Firstly, please calibrate your monitor to ensure your settings are correct.
+Most monitors are not properly calibrated when they ship from the factory, so it is advised to calibrate them.

+[Quick Light](https://www.nexusmods.com/skyrimspecialedition/mods/12633) is also included to facilitate making the game brighter.
+You can adjust the brightness of this in the MCM menu.

+Should you wish to change the ENB follow this:

 - When in game, press Shift+Enter to open ENB Menu.
 In the right tab, called Shader Parameters at the top, select 'ENBEFFECT.FX' You will see different options for every time of day and night, and a separate slider for Interior Brightness.
 Dont forget to save configuration all the way in the top left.
-- A tip for editing the ENB menu in game: open the console first, otherwise you'll be mindlessly clicking and attacking things while the game is still actively reading your inputs.

-Those are the ONLY tweaks available without changing LIGHTING MODS THEMSELVES, which is NOT SUPPORTED.
-You WILL need xEdit knowledge to do so, and it'd be EXTREMELY tedious.

-## "I am bothered by the way NPCs look in the game!" and "How do NPCs look??
-Are they rugged?
-Are they supermodels?
-Are they vanilla?"

-I really do not care and won't take your opinion into account.
-I've scoured a lot of NPC overhauls (from Eeekies', Northbourne, to Bijin, Pandorable or the Re-imagined Series) and handpicked them for the list so it fits MY tastes.

-If you wonder how they look, [here's a document which lists what overhauls who (for vanilla NPCs)](https://github.com/SovnSkyrim/QWEST/blob/main/NPC%20Merge%20Notes.md).

-If you do not find someone, they're either from [Pride of Skyrim AIO](https://www.nexusmods.com/skyrimspecialedition/mods/48904) if a male, or [Courageous Women of Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/50812) if female.
-If neither of those have an overhaul, it'll be from [High Poly NPC Overhaul - Skyrim Special Edition](https://www.nexusmods.com/skyrimspecialedition/mods/44155).

-Any criticism on that is NOT welcome, and it is, in fact, the only aspect of the game I do not take ANY criticism from.
-Hearing complaints about this stuff gives me an instant headache.
-I cannot please everybody, so I decided to please myself.

-## MAIN QUEST???
-MIRMULNIR??
-DRAGONS??
-BLEAK FALLS BARROW??

-Taken from [Skyrim Unbound Reborn](https://www.nexusmods.com/skyrimspecialedition/mods/27962)'s Modpage:

-The game begins with no dragons, Skyrim Unbound delays them depending on the MCM settings.
-By default, dragons at word walls appear after a week or two of in-game time.
-After another week or so, dragons start to appear randomly.
-In the MCM you can customize the delay and choose between timed and leveled modes.

-The first few chapters of the main questline are bypassed, meaning you no longer have to obtain the Dragonstone for Farengar or defeat Mirmulnir for the Jarl of Whiterun.
-When you absorb a dragon soul for the first time, you'll be summoned to High Hrothgar by the Greybeards after a while.
-The first word of the Unrelenting Force will be learned automatically after this, or you can find it earlier in Bleak Falls Barrow.
+## How do I start the main quest?

+In order to start the main quest, you need to either hit the level you specified or the daytime specified in the Skyrim unbound MCM menu (this defaults to 7-21 days).
+Instead of doing the first few quests, you will be summoned by the Greybeards after killing the dragon.

-The way of becoming a thane of Whiterun is changed.
+The way of becoming a thane of Whiterun is also changed.
 Complete The Blessings of Nature quest and talk to Jarl Balgruuf when the Gildergreen tree is repaired/the sappling blooms.
-He'll thank you and allow you to buy the Breezehome, and the standart thaneship quest (help people of the hold and buy a house to become a thane) will be avialable.
+He'll thank you and allow you to buy the Breezehome, and the standard thaneship quest (help people of the hold and buy a house to become a thane) will be avialable.

 ## Creation Club (CC Content) Support?

-Never gonna happen.
-I don't like paid mods at all, I don't think they're that high quality, and maintaining two profiles is already painful, so two more (EnaiRim CC and SimonRim CC) would be extremely annoying (we're talking running Synthesis eight times, DynDOLOD and Occlusion four times each).

-CC Content isn't considered like DLCs (Dawnguard/Dragonborn/Hearthfire) and will never be treated as such.

-Using them with QWEST! would be like installing your own mods: Support is forfeited and they will NOT work without patching.
+Not supported.

 ## Inigo...?

-A majority of people like him.
-I personally don't.
-On top of that, users reported non-issues from other Wabbajack lists to his Nexus page which led them to make a public pinned post about their [non favorable stance with what we do](http://prntscr.com/1b2tt18) so I am not going to use him any further in QWEST!.
-This decision is final.
-A tutorial on how to restore him back has been added to #list-modifications [in my own Discord](https://discord.gg/ZgjVrXp) (Available only by opting in the Rules 11 role in #Important-info).

-## I want to support your work!

-I thank you for that thought but you should probably donate to Wabbajack first.
-Link [here](https://www.patreon.com/user/overview?u=11907933).
-If you still want to only support me, my patreon is [here](https://www.patreon.com/Sovn).
+SoonTM.
+If you wish to restore him, please follow the guide that's pinned in the community server.

 ## Credits and Thanks